design-automation-edu/urban-prototyping-2018/changren/iteration3.md

 ## Concept
 In this iteration, I decide to adopt a new urban morphology, that is distributing service functions such as commercial, office, catering and entertainment under every apartment blocks.At the same time, the east-west facing buildings will be substituted by greenery which can ensure that each residential building has green spaces adjacent to it.

+Another thing is that I try to break commercial buildings into small peaces and scatter them all over the site.

 ![gras](imgs/I2P1.jpg)

 This scheme is inspired by Unité d'Habitation, each block is like a small city.
 Ludwig Hilberseimer’s well-known Vertical City is also took as a reference.